 The People

-• Michelle Rieckmann - APSW, Executive Director
+• Michelle Rieckmann - LCSW, Executive Director of Clinical Services

 Michelle has always had a passion for working with kids!
 It began while growing up with an older sister with disabilities, which sparked her participation in organizations such as Best Buddies, Miracle League, Special Olympics, etc. Michelle continued this passion while working at Wisconsin Lions Camp for several summers.
 She knew that, wherever life took her, she would be working with kids.